 Between 1890 and 1920, thousands of African Americans moved north.
 In all, about 300,000 people left the South.
 This became known as the Great Migration.

 The Great Migration took many people to cities.
 There, they shared a common past.
 They also shared an uncertain future.
 Together, they brought about a burst of African American culture.
 This became known as the Harlem Renaissance.

 What was the Harlem Renaissance?
 It was a time when many types of artists helped shape African American culture.
 There were writers, painters, and musicians.
 It also involved sculptors, photographers, and scholars.
 They were largely focused in the Harlem area of New York City.

-The Harlem Renaissance began in earnest toward the end of World War I. It continued into the mid-1930s, but it began to lose steam in 1929 when the stock market crashed, signaling the beginning of the Great Depression.
+The Harlem Renaissance took off around the end of World War I. It continued into the mid-1930s, but lost steam in 1929.
+That’s when the stock market crashed and the Great Depression began.

 Many types of art thrived during the Harlem Renaissance.
 The most growth may have been in literature.
 Many writers and poets wrote works that helped define what it meant to be an African American.